hauntarl/todo/README.md

 design to the *tee*, from icons and spacing to fonts.
 I have attempted to create a one-on-one replica of the provided design with a few exceptions (yes, to improve the overall **user experience**):

-- I've kept the **title size and spacing** from top for `Settings, Create, and Edit` same as `Task List` for consistency.
+- I've kept the **title size and spacing** for `Settings, Create, and Edit` consistent with `Task List`.
-- I've added a `< Back` button to allow users to navigate back to the previous screen, without it, the users would've been forced to perform a correct `Save` operation.
+- I've added a `< Back` button to allow users to navigate back to the previous screen.
 - I've added a **Launch Screen** to the application to hide app's initial setup.
 - I've added a small pop-up message that is displayed at the bottom when an error occurs in the app.
-- I've added animations and transitions wherever possible to fluidly highlight user's interactions within the app.
+- I've added animations and transitions to fluidly highlight user's interactions within the app.
 - I couldn't match the provided calendar component as I've opted to use the native iOS calendar.

 > **Comment:** Jordan mentioned how critical it is that the developers treat the provided design as